On the open TS/ST correspondence: Four-dimensional limits

 \subsubsection{Derivation}

-Here we sketch the derivation of the result \eqref{eq:4dlimeig}.
+Here we derive \eqref{eq:4dlimeig}.
 We are interested in the standard 4d limit \eqref{eq:4d} of the eigenfunctions as they appear in terms of the gauge theory grand potential in \eqref{tsstopenf}.
 The scaling of the complex structure parameters as given in \eqref{eq:4d} corresponds to the following scaling of the Kähler parameters

 and in addition, the negative sign of $\kappa$ in \eqref{eq:4d} is reflected in a shift